Harrix/harrix-pylib/docs/funcs_md.md

 Note:

+- Sections marked with `<!-- top-section -->` are sorted alphabetically and placed first.
 - Date headings (like `## 2024-01-01`) are sorted in descending order.
 - Regular headings are sorted alphabetically.
 - Preserves `<details>...</details>` blocks that contain `<summary>📖 Содержание</summary>` or `<summary>📖 Contents</summary>`.